Implementation of the division algorithm in Python

 print('z =',z)

-The conditional statement on line 3 is the selection block (3) of our algorithm.
-The statement checks if y is equal to 0.
-When the condition is met, the print() statement indented on line 4 (input/output block (4)) is executed.
-When the condition is not met, the instructions indented after the else keyword from line 5 are executed, in our case these are the instructions in lines 6 and 7.
-First, in line 6, we assign to the variable z the value of the quotient x by y (operational block (5 )), and then in line 7 we write the result (input-output block (6)).
-This is where our program ends.
-There is no separate statement in Python that tells you when a program ends.
+The conditional statement on line 3 is the Decision block (3) from our algorithm.
+The statement checks whether y is equal to 0.
+If the condition is met, the print() instruction, written with an indentation on line 4, is executed (Input/Output block (4)).
+If the condition is not met, the instructions written with an indentation after the keyword else on line 5 are executed; in our case, these are the instructions on lines 6 and 7.
+First, on line 6, we assign the value of the quotient of x divided by y to the variable z (Operation block (5)), and then on line 7, we output the received result (Input/Output block (6)).